-I was camera-less for the last week of March because hubby went to Ukraine and brought both our snappers with him.
+I was camera-less for the last week of March because hubby went to Kiev, Ukraine and brought both our snappers with him.
 Well, I wouldn’t really complain because he came home with loads of photos and other stuff.
 I’m happy because I’m not just a photography and travel bug, I’m a history buff too!

 Above is a functioning monastery in Kiev.
 The monastery is located on the Western side of the Dnieper River, one of the major European rivers.
 The monastery was built during the Middle ages, as early as 1713!
 Just like many key landmarks around the world, it has been demolished (gotta hate war and politics for that).
 Thank goodness Ukraine gained its independence in 1991…the plans that has been going on since the 1970s finally saw fruition.
 The Domed Cathedral was opened again on May 30, 1999.
 Now, here stands a Baroque structure that though I didn’t see personally, is surely stunning even against the gray skies.